• Location: On the caldera in the center of Oia, at the beginning of the pedestrian zone.

 White Pearl Villas – Adults-only, luxury villas with caldera views, all featuring a private jacuzzi or pool.

 Romantic villas in the heart of Oia, with sweeping sunset views.
 Traditional, cave-style architecture blends seamlessly with modern elements, elegant décor, and luxurious amenities.
 Each spacious villa is between 30 to 60 sqm, and includes a kitchenette and a private jacuzzi and/or pool overlooking the caldera.
-With only 11 villas in total, service is intimate and personalized.
-These private villas are spread throughout various sites, all within a short walk of the hotel’s cafe, Passaggio, one of the best on the island.
+With only eleven villas in total, service is intimate and personalized.
+These private villas are spread throughout various sites, all within a short walk of each other.

 White Pearl Villas – Location

-- Handy to: The beginning of the pedestrian street (at Passaggio, 2-minute walk), plus the luxury boutique Soho-Soho (6-minute walk), Church of Panagia of Platsani (9-minute walk).
+• Handy to: The beginning of the pedestrian street, Church of Panagia of Platsani.

 White Pearl Villas – The Basics